Clown in a Cornfield (film)

-Clown in a Cornfield is a 2025 American slasher film directed by Eli Craig and written by Craig and Carter Blanchard.
-It is based on the 2020 novel of the same name by Adam Cesare, and stars Katie Douglas, Aaron Abrams, Carson MacCormac, Kevin Durand, and Will Sasso.
+Clown in a Cornfield is a 2025 American slasher film directed by Eli Craig, who co-wrote the screenplay with Carter Blanchard.
+It is based on the 2020 novel by Adam Cesare, and stars Katie Douglas, Aaron Abrams, Carson MacCormac, Kevin Durand, and Will Sasso.
+The film follows a teenage girl (Douglas) who moves to a decaying Midwestern town, only to find herself and her new friends targeted by a murderous killer disguised as the local corporate clown mascot.

 Clown in a Cornfield premiered at South by Southwest on March 10, 2025, followed by a theatrical release in the United States on May 9, 2025.
-The film received average reviews from critics.
+The film received generally positive reviews from critics.
+In August 2026, a sequel was announced to be in production.

 Plot

 In 1991, a group of teenagers in Kettle Springs, Missouri, party near the town's old Baypen Corn Syrup factory.
 Two teens sneak off into the nearby cornfield and are killed by Baypen's mascot, Frendo the Clown.

 In the present, Quinn Maybrook relocates to Kettle Springs, where her father Glenn has taken a new job as the town's doctor.
 The Maybrooks' relationship is strained following the death of Quinn's mother, Samantha.
 Quinn befriends Cole—the son of Kettle Springs' mayor Arthur Hill—and his friends Janet, Matt, Ronnie, and Tucker.
 Cole also explains to Quinn the story of the burned-down Baypen factory, which the town blames on the group.
 While she overviews a horror parody video featuring Frendo, Quinn spots a second mysterious Frendo in the background.
 Meanwhile, Tucker is stalked outside his home by another Frendo, who secretly breaks in and kills him.

 At the town's 100th Founder's Day festival, Matt accidentally causes a Frendo float to become fully engulfed, ruining the festivities.
 Kettle Springs' sheriff George Dunne accuses Quinn and her friends of sabotage and holds them in jail while Matt is decapitated by Frendo in his garage.
 That night, Quinn and Cole sneak off to a party at an isolated farmhouse.
 When one of the partygoers is killed with a crossbow, everybody flees in terror until Quinn's neighbor Rust Vance, also revealed to be Cole’s ex-boyfriend, shoots Frendo with his shotgun.

-Several Frendos suddenly emerge from the cornfield and pursue the group while Rust shoots another Frendo and severs his hand.
+Several other Frendos suddenly emerge from the cornfield and pursue the group while Rust shoots another Frendo and severs his hand.
 The group take shelter in a nearby shed, where Rust offers to stay behind to detonate a makeshift bomb and let the others escape through a sewer grate to find help.
 They reach a road and stumble upon Sheriff Dunne, who refuses to listen to them and arrests Cole for trespassing.
 Meanwhile, as Glenn searches for Quinn, he is forced to operate on the injured Frendo, while being held captive by another Frendo at knife-point.
 Glenn soon outwits his captor and fatally stabs him.